 At each meeting, the Board receives reports detailing the Company's NAV and total return performance, portfolio composition and related analyses.
-A full description of performance and the investments is contained in the Investment Manager's Report, commencing on page 9 of the Annual Report.
+A full description of performance and the investments is contained in the Investment Manager's Report, commencing on page 11.